Desert Sunlight Solar Farm, Riverside County, California, United States of America

 Southern California Edison (SCE) and Stirling Energy Systems(SES) are building a huge 1,800ha (4,500ac) solar power generating station in Southern California.

 The project got final approval from the Department of Interior Secretary Ken Salazar in August 2011 and construction was started immediately.

 First Solar was awarded an engineering, procurement and construction (EPC) contract for the construction of the Desert Sunlight solar project.

-Under the EPC contract, First Solar will provide the thin-film photovoltaic (PV) modules and EPC services.
+Under the EPC contract, First Solar provided the thin-film photovoltaic (PV) modules and EPC services.
 The company will operate and maintain the solar farm for 25 years under a separate agreement.

-First Solar will manufacture the PV modules at its Mesa facility.
-The overall contract execution requires around 600 people.
+First Solar manufactured the PV modules at its Mesa facility.
+The overall contract execution required approximately 440 construction workers on an average.

 Desert Sunlight project network connection

-The Desert Sunlight solar farm will be connected to the Red Bluff Substation by a 230kV interconnection transmission line.
-The Red Bluff substation will supply the output power to the national grid through Southern California Edison's Devers-Palo Verde 1 transmission line.
+The Desert Sunlight solar farm is connected to the Red Bluff Substation by a 230kV interconnection transmission line.
+The Red Bluff substation supplies the output power to the national grid through Southern California Edison's Devers-Palo Verde 1 transmission line.

 The US Department of Energy approved $1.88bn in partial loan guarantees for the project in September 2011.